-- 17. (1) The accounting officer must establish the conditions for the procurement of goods or services through formal written price quotations, which must include conditions stating that - - (a) that quotations must be obtained in writing from at least three different providers whose names appear on the central suppliers database and are compliant with SCM legislative requirements as outlined in the policy or; - (b) that quotations may be obtained from providers who are not listed, provided that such providers meet the listing criteria in the supply chain management policy required by regulation14(I)(b) and (c); - (c) that if it is not possible to obtain at least three quotations, the reasons must be recorded and recommended by the chief financial officer and approved by the accounting officer; and - (d) that the accounting officer must record the names of the potential providers and their written quotations; and - (2) A designated official referred to in sub-paragraph (1)(c) must within three days of the end of each month report to the chief financial officer on any approvals given during that month by that official in terms of that sub-paragraph.
+- 16. (1) The accounting officer must establish the conditions for the procurement of goods or services through formal written price quotations, which must include conditions stating that - (a) quotations must be obtained in writing from at least three different providers whose names appear on the central supplier's database and are compliant with SCM legislative requirements as outlined in the policy or; - (b) that quotations may be obtained from providers who are not listed, provided that such providers meet the listing criteria in the supply chain management policy required by regulation14(I)(b) and (c); - (c) that if it is not possible to obtain at least three quotations, the reasons must be recorded and recommended by the chief financial officer and approved by the accounting officer; and - (d) that the accounting officer must record the names of the potential providers and their formal written price quotations; and - (2) A designated official referred to in sub-paragraph (1)(c) must within three days of the end of each month report to the chief financial officer on any approvals given during that month by that official in terms of that sub-paragraph.

-Procedures for procuring goods or services through written or verbal quotations and formal written price quotations
+Procedures for procuring goods or services through formal written price quotations.

-- 18. (1) The accounting officer must determine the operational procedure for the procurement of goods or services through written or verbal quotations or formal written price quotations, stipulate - (a) that all requirements in excess of R30 000 up to R300 000 (VAT included) that are to be procured by means or formal written price quotations must, in addition to the requirements of paragraph 17, be advertised for at least seven days on the website and an official notice board of the municipality; - (b) that when using the central suppliers database the accounting officer must promote ongoing competition amongst providers, including by inviting providers to submit quotations on a rotation basis; - (c) that the accounting officer must take all reasonable steps to ensure that the procurement of goods and services through written or verbal quotations or formal written price quotations is not abused; - (d) that the accounting officer or chief financial officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub-delegation; and - (e) requirements for proper record keeping. - (3) The procedures for procuring goods and services between R30 000 and R300 000 VAT included are: - (a) The end-user must submit a duly completed request for a goods form, which has been authorised by the Head of the Department. - (b) The end-user will take the request for goods form to the Budget and Reporting Division for vote allocation and budget availability confirmation before submitting it to the SCM Practitioner for processing. - (c) The SCM practitioner will send a request to suppliers listed on CSD and advertise project specifications on the notice board and EMLM website. - (d) SCM practitioner will evaluate quotations received - (e) The SCM Practitioner will then submit an evaluation report to the divisional manager SCM for recommendation before final approval of the award by the Deputy CFO or CFO. - (f) The Head of the Department will authorise the award to the service provider on the MUNSOFT. - (g) The SCM practitioner will then issue an official purchase order. - (h) The official purchase order will be authorised as a delegation of powers as outlined in this policy. - (i) SCM practitioner will notify or inform the end-user that the purchase order has been authorised. - (j) SCM Practitioner will then send the purchase order to the service provider and communicate further with the appointed service provider with regards to goods or services required and the delivery timeframes.
+- 17. (1) The accounting officer must determine the operational procedure for the procurement of goods or services through formal written price quotations, stipulate - (a) all requirements more than R30 000 up to R300 000 (VAT included) that are to be procured through formal written price quotations must, in addition to paragraph 17, be advertised for at least seven days on the website and an official notice board of the municipality. - (b) that when using the central supplier's database, the accounting officer must promote ongoing competition amongst providers, - (c) the accounting officer must take all reasonable steps to ensure that the procurement of goods and services through formal written price quotations is not abused. - (d) that the accounting officer or chief financial officer must monthly be notified in writing of all formal written price quotations accepted by an official acting in terms of a sub-delegation; and - (e) requirements for proper record keeping. - (3) The procedures for procuring goods and services between R30 000 and R300 000 VAT included are: - (a) The end-user must submit a duly completed request for a goods form, which has been authorised by the Head of the Department. - (b) The end-user will take the request for goods form to the Budget and Reporting Division for vote allocation and budget availability confirmation before submitting it to the SCM Practitioner for processing. - (c) The SCM practitioner will send a request to suppliers listed on CSD and advertise project specifications on the notice board and EMLM website. - (d) SCM practitioner will evaluate quotations received - (e) The SCM Practitioner will then submit an evaluation report to the divisional manager SCM for recommendation before final approval of the award by the Deputy CFO or CFO. - (f) The Head of the Department will authorise the award to the service provider on the MUNSOFT. - (g) The SCM practitioner will then issue an official purchase order.

+- (h) The official purchase order will be authorised as a delegation of powers as outlined in this policy. - (i) SCM practitioner will notify or inform the end-user that the purchase order has been authorised. - (j) The SCM Practitioner will then send the purchase order to the service provider and communicate further with the appointed service provider with regards to goods or services required and the delivery timeframes.